 Parents and children decide to participate in clinical trials for many reasons.
 For some, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other parents and children volunteer for clinical trials because they know that these studies are the only way to make progress in treating Wilms tumor.
-Even if your child does not benefit directly from the clinical trial, his or her participation may benefit future children with a Wilms tumor.
+Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Wilms tumors.
+Even if your child does not benefit directly from the clinical trial, their participation may benefit future children with a Wilms tumor.

 Patient safety and informed consent

-Patients who participate in a clinical trial may stop participating at any time for any personal or medical reason.
+People who participate in a clinical trial may stop participating at any time for personal or medical reasons.
 This may include that the new treatment is not working or there are serious side effects.
 Clinical trials are also closely monitored by experts who watch for any problems with each study.
-It is important that parents of patients participating in a clinical trial talk with their child’s doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if the patient chooses to leave the clinical trial before it ends.
+It is important that parents of children participating in a clinical trial talk with their child’s doctor and researchers about who will be providing treatment and care during the clinical trial, after the clinical trial ends, and/or if they choose to leave the clinical trial before it ends.

 Finding a clinical trial

 Research through clinical trials is ongoing for all types of cancer.
-For specific topics being studied for Wilms tumor, learn more in the Latest Research section.
-In particular, the Children’s Oncology Group conducts clinical trials for most types of childhood cancer, including Wilms tumor.
+For specific topics being studied for Wilms tumors, learn more in this guide's Latest Research section.

-The next section in this guide is Latest Research, and it explains areas of scientific research currently going on for this type of tumor.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Latest Research.
+It explains areas of scientific research for Wilms tumors.
+Use the menu to choose a different section to read in this guide.